 Non-slip base and handle

 This stainless steel and rubber mixing bowl set aims to cut down on the number of tools you need to tackle your next project.
 Each lid has a removable insert where any one of the three attachments easily fits into place.
 Attachments include a slicer, grater, and shredder.
-Additionally, each bowl has liquid measurements printed on the inside of the bowl for quick mixing without a liquid measuring cup.
-A small pour spout opposite the handled-side of the bowl makes for smoother pouring of sauces and batters.
+Additionally, each bowl has liquid measurements printed on the inside of the bowl for quick mixing without a liquid measuring cup, but in testing, we found that the marks were often difficult to read.
+A small spout opposite the handled side of the bowl worked well for pouring sauces and batters.

 The non-porous brushed stainless steel bowls have rubber bases to prevent slipping while mixing heavier-duty ingredients.
-There are also rubber handles for a non-slip grip, and for some minimal insulation from warmer ingredients.
-Bowl sizes include a 1 ½-quart, 3-quart, and 5-quart bowl, each with accompanying lids.
-Safe for use in the dishwasher, refrigerator, freezer, and a preheating oven.
+There are also rubber handles for a non-slip grip and for some minimal insulation from warmer ingredients.
+The handles were nice when using the bowls, but they made nesting a bit fiddly.

 Best Eco-Friendly: Chef Craft Eco Mixing Bowl Set, 6-Piece